Northern Guilford's Kim Furlough wins NCHSAA coaching award

 GREENSBORO — Another basketball season, another coaching award for Kim Furlough.

-The only girls basketball coach Northern Guilford has known is one of this year’s winners of the N.C.
-High School Athletic Association’s Toby Webb Outstanding Coach Award and was honored Tuesday at the Greensboro Coliseum Special Events Center.
+Furlough, the only girls basketball coach that Northern Guilford has known, is one of this year’s winners of the N.C.
+High School Athletic Association’s Toby Webb Outstanding Coach Award.
+She was honored on Tuesday at the Greensboro Coliseum Special Events Center.

 “Of all the great coaches we have in North Carolina, for me to be chosen is such an honor,” Furlough said after learning she would receive the award.